segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 ### Step 2: Add the Segment Storage Destinations service principal to your Entra ID (Active Directory)

-The service principal is used by Segment to access your Databricks workspace APIs as well as your ADLS Gen2 storage container.
+Segment uses the service principal to access your Databricks workspace APIs as well as your ADLS Gen2 storage container.
 You can use either Azure PowerShell or the Azure CLI.

 1. **Recommended**: Azure PowerShell
     1. Log in to the Azure console with a user allowed to add new service principals.